holepunchto/pear-docs/making-a-pear-app-1.md

 $ npm i hyperswam hypercore-crypto b4a
 ```

 **Note**: If the modules are installed while the app is running an error is thrown similar to `Cannot find package 'hyperswarm' imported from /app.js`.
-When installing modules, close down your app, before they can be installed.
+When installing modules, close down the app, before they can be installed.

 - [hyperswam](https://www.npmjs.com/package/hyperswam).
 One of the main building blocks.
 Find peers that share a "topic".
 - [hypercore-crypto](https://www.npmjs.com/package/hypercore-crypto).
 A set of crypto function used in Pear.